On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

 where $\alpha_t$ indicates the noise level at timestep $t$ as previously defined in Section \ref{sec:discrete_formulation}.

-The consistent magnitude and residual effect of $\hat{\epsilon}_t$ are advantageous.
-The fixed statistics of noise, e.g. $\hat{\epsilon}_t\sim\mathcal{N}(0,I)$, lead to a consistent magnitude to be predicted.
+The consistent magnitude and residual effect of $\epsilon_\theta(x_t,t)$ are advantageous.
+The fixed statistics, e.g. $\epsilon_\theta(x_t,t)\sim\mathcal{N}(0,I)$, lead to a consistent magnitude.
 This encourages the learning of the denoising network \cite{kingma2021variational}.
-Besides, the residual effect to preserve the input $x_t$ in $x_{t-1}$ is available by predicting zero noise \cite{huang2021variational}.
+Besides, the residual effect to preserve the input $x_t$ in $x_{t-1}$ is available by predicting zero noise.
 This becomes increasingly beneficial towards the end of the reverse process where only minor modifications are needed \cite{benny2022dynamic}.

-A large deviation between the ground truth noise $\epsilon_t$ and the predicted noise $\hat{\epsilon}_t$ may occur at the beginning of the sampling procedure, and is hard to be corrected in the following timesteps.
-The sampling procedure starts from samples with large noise, with almost no clue for the denoising network to predict noise accurately \cite{ho2020denoising}.
+A large deviation between the ground truth noise $\epsilon_t$ and the predicted noise $\epsilon_\theta(x_t,t)$ may occur at the beginning of the sampling process, and is hard to be corrected in the following timesteps.
+Sampling starts with large noise, with almost no clue for the denoising network to predict noise accurately \cite{ho2020denoising}.
 This potentially leads to a deviation \cite{benny2022dynamic}.
-The deviation is scaled up by the noise schedule in Eq. \ref{eq:predict_noise}.
-The scheduled level of noise is usually large at the beginning of the sampling procedure.
+The deviation is scaled up by the noise schedule in Eq. (\ref{eq:predict_noise}).
+The scheduled level of noise is usually large at the beginning of the sampling process.
 Even for a small noise estimation error, the deviation will be sharply enlarged.
-Moreover, the denoising network is limited to predicting noise, which has a residual effect in the noise-based parameterization.
+Moreover, the denoising network is limited to predicting noise, which has a residual effect on the noise-based parameterization.
 The magnitude of potential correction at each timestep is relatively small, and thereby more timesteps are required to correct such a deviation \cite{luo2022understanding}.